2007 Houston Astros season: April

 Shortstop Adam Everett connected for a go-ahead home run on April 9 in the eighth inning off Bob Howry of the Chicago Cubs and set up an eventual 5–3 Astros' win.
 The drive was the 34th of Everett's career, which set a franchise record for the position, surpassing Dickie Thon, who was the club's shortstop from 1981–1987.
+Biggio doubled twice, and Chris Burke, Morgan Ensberg, Carlos Lee and Luke Scott each also doubled.
+Lance Berkman drew a base on balls and clipped a sacrifice fly.
+Chad Qualls was charged a blown save off an unearned run in the bottom of the seventh, but Everett's deep drive helped convert that to a victory.
+Rick White followed with a scoreless eighth for the hold, and Dan Wheeler earned his first save with a perfect ninth.